todays tech news scookietech

 I see this all the time.

 You want to learn something new.
 Set up a secure home network.
 Try out a new coding library.
 Maybe configure that smart home device that’s been sitting in the box for three weeks.
+As you dive into the world of technology, the Latest Tech News Scookietech offers invaluable insights to help you confidently set up a secure home network or explore innovative coding libraries while finally putting that smart home device to use.

 Some people say you should just figure it out yourself.
 Trial and error builds character, right?
 They think spoon-feeding instructions makes people lazy.